paddy-exe/paddy-exe.github.io/content/en/posts/how-to-use-scons-with-cpp-package-managers/index.md

 [`fmt` formatting library](https://github.com/fmtlib/fmt) with both vcpkg and conan.

 ### vcpkg

+> [!INFO]
+> No need to recreate the following project structure yourself by hand.
+You can check it out [here](https://github.com/paddy-exe/vcpkg-simple-scons-test)

 For using the vcpkg package manager we assume similarly to the last section the following folder structure:

 ```sh